🚀 Best-in-class Voice AI!

 With Porcupine and Flutter, you can build offline voice-activated applications that work reliably on both Android and iOS.
 Whether you're building accessibility tools, hands-free interfaces, or voice-controlled hardware, this guide gives you everything you need to integrate accurate wake-word detection into your app.

-Can I use multiple wake words at the same time?
+Can I use multiple wake words at the same time in Flutter?

 Can I use wake word detection offline in Flutter?